doctrine-extensions/DoctrineExtensions/doc/sluggable.md

     }

 Now the generated slug will be translated by Translatable behavior

+## Using slug handlers: {#slug-handlers}

+There are built-in slug handlers like described in configuration options of slug, but there can be also customized slug handlers depending on use cases.
+Usually the most logic use case is for related slug.
+For instance if user has a **ManyToOne relation to a **Company** we would like to have a url like **http://example.com/knplabs/gedi where **KnpLabs** is a company and user name is **Gedi**.
+In this case relation has a path separator **/**

 Easy like that, any suggestions on improvements are very welcome